PixelMister/Pokengine/docs/HowTo_Guides/root-objects.md

 ```
 This creates a visible and hidden potion item (replace the UID with the one from the site).

-!!! tip "Default Image Change"
+!!!
+Tip

-    You can set a default image for items in Region > [Your Region] using the image path input.
+    You can set a default image for items in
+    **Region > [Your Region]** using the image path input.

 ![alt text](assets/itemspritesetup.png)

-**Recommended:** `1995/itemsprite` (standard Gen 4-style item sprite), but you can use any sprite you like.
+Recommended: `1995/itemsprite` (standard Gen 4-style item sprite), but you can use any sprite you like.

 ## Ledges
 Let players jump in one direction but prevent them from returning the same way.
 Simple to use - just place them where needed.